How to fix supply chain execution gaps and build competitive advantage

 Leveraging generative or agentic AI within supply chain execution

 1. Prioritize modular, interoperable architecture over rip-and-replace.
 Look for execution solutions designed to integrate with existing OMS, WMS and TMS environments and scale incrementally.
-Modular, interoperable architectures allow you to layer intelligence into execution without disrupting core operations or forcing large-scale system replacement.
+Modular, interoperable architectures allow you to embed intelligence into execution without disrupting core operations or forcing large-scale system replacement.

 The impact: From insight to action